-In this work, we analyze a sample of \nfrb\ FRBs that were detected by the Commensal Real-time ASKAP Fast Transients \citep[\texttt{CRAFT};][]{macquart2010} survey conducted on the Australian Square Kilometre Array Pathfinder (ASKAP) radio telescope.
-The optical follow-up observations for host identification and redshift measurement were carried out in collaboration by the \texttt{CRAFT} and the Fast and Fortunate for FRB Follow-up\footnote{\url{https://sites.google.com/ucolick.org/f-4}} (${\rm F}^4$) teams.
-We build the sample according to the following set of criteria: 1) the posterior probability of FRB-host association by the Probabilistic Association of Transients to their Hosts (\texttt{PATH}; \citealt{aggarwal2021}) algorithm must be $P\left( O|x \right) \geq 0.95$ ; 2) the FRB must have a publicly available RM measurement; and 3) a given FRB field must have available spectroscopic observations of foreground galaxies.
-We summarize the main properties of the FRBs in the sample in Table~\ref{tab:mtab} noting that the \rmobs\ values adopted here are all taken from \cite{scott2025}.
+In this work, we analysed a sample of \nfrb\ FRBs that were detected by the Commensal Real-time ASKAP Fast Transients \citep[\texttt{CRAFT};][]{macquart2010} survey conducted on the Australian Square Kilometre Array Pathfinder (ASKAP) radio telescope.
+The optical follow-up observations for host identification and redshift measurement were carried out as part of a collaboration between the \texttt{CRAFT} and Fast and Fortunate for FRB Follow-up\footnote{\url{https://sites.google.com/ucolick.org/f-4}} (${\rm F}^4$) teams.
+We built the sample according to the following set of criteria: 1) the posterior probability of FRB-host association by the Probabilistic Association of Transients to their Hosts (\texttt{PATH}; \citealt{aggarwal2021}) algorithm must be $P\left( O|x \right) \geq 0.90$; 2) the FRB must have a publicly available RM measurement; and 3) a given FRB field must have available spectroscopic observations of foreground galaxies.
+Only 14 FRBs to date satisfy all of the above criteria.
+We summarise the main properties of the FRBs in the sample in Table~\ref{tab:mtab}, noting that the \rmobs\ values adopted here are all taken from \cite{scott2025}.